HubSpot/integration-examples-php/timeline-app/README.md

 - A background job listens for telegram updates, handles users replies.
 Located at `src/console/telegram/handleUpdates.php`
-- CRUD actions for invitations, event types, oauth are places to corresponding directories in `src/actions`
+- CRUD actions for invitations, event types, oauth are places in `src/actions`